 We often refer to these different types as French reds, French greys, or “potato onions” for the brownish variety.
 To some, the greys are considered a “true shallot”, where the other types are less desired.
-The French are particularly fond of the greys for haute cuisine.
+The French are particularly fond of the grey French shallots for haute cuisine.

-Popular varieties to grow include Allium oschaninii or the “French grey”, considered to be milder and more creamy in texture; Allium cepa “French red”, common in the US market; Allium cepa “Dutch yellow”, a “potato onion” variety with golden-yellow skin; and Allium cepa “Ambition”, with distinctively purple flesh and red skin.
+Popular varieties of French shallots to grow include Allium oschaninii or the “French grey”, considered to be milder and more creamy in texture; Allium cepa “French red”, common in the US market; “Dutch yellow”, a “potato onion” variety with golden-yellow skin; and “Ambition”, with distinctively purple flesh and red skin.

-As the seed is rarely if ever viable, shallots are planted from sets.
+As the seed is rarely if ever viable, planting shallots is done from sets.
 These sets are dried cloves of shallot that are viable for replanting, often smallish in size, and easy to tuck into the ground.

-Typically planted in the fall, shallots are an excellent cool-weather crop.
-This doesn’t mean they can’t take a little heat, so if you plant them in the very early spring you may have success as well.
-In fact, some can manage two harvests when planting in early spring and early fall, if they’re in the right climate!
-But typically, people will plant their shallots out in late summer to early fall as the weather begins to shift.
+People typically plant shallots in the fall, because they are an excellent cool-weather crop.
+This doesn’t mean they can’t take a little heat, so if you opt for an early spring planting you may have success as well.
+Some can manage two harvests with spring and fall planted shallots, if they’re in the right climate!
+But typically, people will plant their shallots out in late summer to early fall as the weather shifts.

-You’ll want a bed that’s got extremely well-draining and loose soil, packed with lots of valuable organic material.
+You’ll want a bed with extremely well-draining and loose soil, packed with lots of valuable organic material.
 It needs to receive full sun if possible, but can also tolerate shade during the hottest parts of the day.

-So now that you know how to plant shallots, what about growing them?
+So now that you know how to plant shallots, what about growing the immature bulbs?
 Let’s go over some of the best techniques to grow your shallots well.